Lab Members

 Neurobiology Graduate Student

-Ziyi is a third-year PhD candidate in Neurobiology.
+Ziyi is a fourth-year PhD candidate in Neurobiology.
 He received his B.S. in Computer Science with minors in Mathematics and Neuroscience from the University of Pittsburgh.
 He is interested in building mathematical models to summarize, explain, and predict phenomena observed in brains.
 Currently, he is developing models to explain how songbirds learn to sing.
 He previously worked with Dr. Nicolas Brunel on the roles of inhibition and inhibitory plasticity in the learning and memory of sequences.
 Outside of the lab he loves cooking and exercising, and occasionally plays the xiao (Chinese flute).

 David St-Amand